bitboxer/bitboxer.de/_posts/2014-03-17-journeyman_years.md

 For me it comes down to one basic rule: don't stay in a company for more than a few years.
-Learn as much as possible from your current company and give back as much back as you can.
+Learn as much as possible from your current company and give back as much as you can.
 If you have the feeling that you stopped learning new stuff or get bored, switch.
 And even if you like your job, you should consider switching after a few years.
 Often you only realize that you were bored in your job after you switched to another one.